sajjadGG/book-python/pandas/dataframe/aggregations.rst

     grouped.head()

-Quick renaming of grouped columns from the groupby() multi-index can be achieved using the ravel() function.:
+Quick renaming of grouped columns from the groupby() multi-index can be achieved using the ravel() function:

 .. code-block:: python